joblackpoc/StudyJupyter/README.md

-# JupyterStudy by Natthawut Ponkrut Joblackpoc 12-10-2018
+# Study Jupyter by Natthawut Ponkrut Joblackpoc 12-10-2018

 case study about data_exchange from HDC database